42-AI/open_climate_collabathon/subnational_carbon_budget_assessments/README.md

 ## usage
 To append data, connect to admin pannel and go to "MAP" section, click first item ("Data files") and add a ".xlsx" file formated as demo file provided and a country TAG (3 letters).
-Data will populate DB and will be available to access (edit and remove from admin pannel).
+Data will populate DB and become available automaticaly (edit and remove from admin pannel).